Ji Jianye

-Ji Jianye (季建业 (Jì Jiànyè); born January 1957) is a former Chinese politician.
+Ji Jianye (季建业 (Jì Jiànyè); born January 28, 1957) is a former Chinese politician.
 He was mayor of Nanjing, capital of Jiangsu Province, from 2010 to 2013.
-Prior to that Ji held office as mayor, then party secretary of the city of Yangzhou between 2003 and 2010.
+Prior to that Ji held office as mayor, then Chinese Communist Party Committee Secretary of the city of Yangzhou between 2003 and 2010.
 In October 2013, Ji Jianye was abruptly dismissed from office, and detained for investigation by the Central Commission for Discipline Inspection of the Chinese Communist Party (CCP).
-In January 2014, Ji was expelled from Communist Party.
+In January 2014, Ji was expelled from CCP.
 He was tried on charges of bribery and sentenced to 15 years in prison.

 Career

 Ji was born in Shazhou County (present-day Zhangjiagang), Jiangsu province, in January 1957.
 In September 1974, he joined the Chinese Communist Party (CCP).
 He worked first as an ordinary editor and propaganda functionary in the local party organization in Suzhou.
 He then became deputy editor for Suzhou Daily, and a government official in Wu County.
 He later took on a series of increasingly senior leadership roles in the county-level city of Kunshan.
 He also headed the administration of the Suzhou Lake Tai tourist area.

 In July 2001, he was elevated to the post of Deputy Secretary and acting mayor of Yangzhou, and was confirmed as the city's mayor a year later.
-In 2004 he was named Party Secretary of Yangzhou.
+In 2004 he was named CCP Committee Secretary of Yangzhou.
 Yangzhou is the hometown of former CCP General Secretary Jiang Zemin.

 In 2010, Ji was promoted to mayor of Nanjing, a city with some eight million residents in its areas of jurisdiction.
-He worked under Party Secretary Yang Weize, with whom he was known to have a difficult relationship.
+He worked under CCP Committee Secretary Yang Weize, with whom he was known to have a difficult relationship.
 As mayor of the provincial capital, Ji undertook a large number of massive development projects.
 In the process, many areas of the city were demolished to make way for new construction.
 Ji was said to have liked "doing big things", and would put extreme pressure on his subordinates to execute his plans.
 He once remarked that while Nanjing's construction boom could not be compared to pre-Olympics Beijing, the number of ongoing projects was "comparable to what was going on in Shanghai prior to Expo 2010."

 In September 2013, Ji engaged in several rounds of self-criticism at the Nanjing party organization's "democratic life meetings."
-At these meetings, he was reputedly rebuffed numerous times by party chief Yang Weize.
+At these meetings, he was reputedly rebuffed numerous times by CCP Committee Secretary Yang Weize.
 Yang also criticized Ji for his leadership over a rainwater drainage system.
 On 16 October 2013, Ji Jianye was dismissed, detained, and investigated under Shuanggui procedures by the CCP Central Commission for Discipline Inspection due to corruption.